-You may contact a Taxpayer Advocate by calling a new toll-free assistance number, 1-877-777-4778.
+The FSC may contact a Taxpayer Advocate by calling a toll-free assistance number, 1-877-777-4778.
 Persons who have access to TTY/TDD equipment may call 1-800-829-4059 and ask for the Taxpayer Advocate.
-If you prefer, you can write to the Taxpayer Advocate at the IRS office that last contacted you.
+If the FSC prefers, it may write to the Taxpayer Advocate at the IRS office that last contacted the FSC.

-While Taxpayer Advocates cannot change the tax law or make a technical tax decision, they can clear up problems that resulted from previous contacts and ensure that your case is given a complete and impartial review.
-Taxpayer Advocates are working to put service first.
-For more information about PRP, see Pub.
-1546, The Problem Resolution Program of the Internal Revenue Service.
+While Taxpayer Advocates cannot change the tax law or make a technical tax decision, they can clear up problems that resulted from previous contacts and ensure that the FSC's case is given a complete and impartial review.
+For more information about the Taxpayer Advocate, see Pub.
+1546, The Taxpayer Advocate Service of the IRS.